Pernoise/Rocketmc/README.md

 ## 🚀 Features

 - **Microsoft Account Login**: Supports logging in with an official Microsoft account.
-- **Discord Rich Presence**: Displays fun messages while you play.
-- **Customizable Interface**: Utilizes PyQt5 for a modern and customizable look.
 - **Minecraft Compatibility**: Manages Minecraft versions using the `minecraft_launcher_lib` library.
 - **Open Source**: Easily extendable and modifiable by the community.
 - **Multiplatform**: Available for Windows and Linux operating systems.